Services How it works

 Alongside depth

-Sufficient draft for DSVs, crane vessels, cable-lay ships, and most large offshore units in the Atlantic fleet.
+Sufficient draft for project and subsea vessels, cable-lay and repair ships, heavy-lift crane vessels, and most large offshore units operating in the Atlantic.

 EU